cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 to declare the field to be used for this relation.
 <br>*"master"|"parent"|"duplicate"*

-Announcement for Release 6.2: To express test scenarios 3370,3380,3450,3550,3560 "relation_name" will be changed to parent_path_name and an additional key word "relation_names[]" will be added.  "relation_names[]" allows to declare the relation, to be used on a specific link path to the parent.
+Announcement for Release 0.7.0: To express test scenarios 3370 - 3390 and 3450,3550,3560 following will be changed:
-"Relation_names[]" is optional an defaults to a list with one entry, that is the same as the parent_path_name.

-Thinking this one step further  we should rename "relation_name" to "keyset_name" since it represents a specific set of keys to be used to store the data?
-In that case we could use "relation_name" in the link parent declaration
+- in link parent mappings  new keyword "parent_relation_name" will be added.
+It is used to generate different hub key and stage column names.
+It defaults to "/"
+- "relation_names" in links and satellites will be changed to "key_sets[]"
+- In link parent mappings the key_sets[] will default to a one element list containing the "parent_relation_name"
+- In link parent mappings the key_sets[] must have one element (general key set) or the same number of elements like all other parent mappings
+- the highest number of elements in the key set of a link, defines the number of load operations needed
+- In link a new keyword "link_key_sets[]" will be added.
+It is only used, when there are multiple key sets in the parent mapping.
+- "link_key_sets[]" declares the key_set, to be used for every entry in the key_set list of the parent mappings.
+It must have the same number of elements.
+- "link_key_sets[]" defaults to a declared parent mapping key_set[], if that is the only one with declarations to other key sets then `/`
+- else "link_key_sets[]" defaults to all key sets of dependend child keys, if there are any
+- else "link_key_sets[]" defaults to all key sets that are defined in field mappings or declared to be tracked by attached satellites
+- else "link_key_sets[]" defaults to all key sets that are common to all attached hubs
+- else "link_key_sets[]" defaults to the element `/`
+- The link will be processed for every entry in the "link_key_sets[]".
+The value in the list defines the keyset of the dependent child keys and the hubs unless the hub is attached with a dedicated key_sets[] list

 **hub_key_column_name_in_link**